 Scientists sound alarm over climate ‘tipping points’ ahead of COP30

 With the widespread, irreversible die-off of tropical coral reefs, the Earth has reached its first climate tipping point.
 Scientists warn that others may soon follow, from melting ice sheets to rainforest collapse.
-As delegates prepare for the COP30 climate summit in Belém, Brazil, attention is turning to these “points of no return” and how to mitigate further climate change damage.
+As delegates prepare for the COP30 climate summit in Belém, Brazil, attention is turning to these “points of no return” and how to mitigate further damage.

 What are climate tipping points?